alemar11/ios-watchos-tvos-macos-resources/README.md

 * [GlowingLabel](https://github.com/RajChanchal/GlowingLabel) - A label with an outer glow.
 * [GranibleLabel](https://github.com/dokgi88/GranibleLabel) - Veeeeeeeeeeeeeeeery easy to use and simple gradation animate Label.
 * [IHTypeWriterLabel](https://github.com/Ibrahimhass/IHTypeWriterLabel) - A simple, UILabel subclass which poulates itself as if being typed.
+* [IncrementableLabel](https://github.com/tbaranes/IncrementableLabel) - IncrementableLabel is the easiest way to have incrementable numbers in an UILabel!.
 * [KDEDateLabel](https://github.com/delannoyk/KDEDateLabel) - UILabel subclass that saves you from refreshing it when using 'time ago' format.
 * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.
 * [MAGlowingLabel](https://github.com/Marwan8/MAGlowingLabel) - A UILabel with an animated glowing effect written in Swift.